One of the Russell Group universities, Birmingham. Image credit: Graham Norrie/ Geograph

 Employers don’t spend their time sifting through applications from specific universities and even if they have an idea of what the top universities are (especially for their field) these might not necessarily be Russell Group universities.

-More importantly employers will look at what grade you gained, and whether you spent your time at university wisely, for example by taking part in a society or sports club and what skills you learnt from these experiences.
+More importantly, employers will look at what grade you gained, and whether you spent your time at university wisely, for example by taking part in a society or sports club and what skills you've learnt from these experiences.
 They’ll also want to know what sort of work experience you’ve undertaken, whether it’s an internship or placements.
 They might also look at the subject of your degree, but this will depend on the job you are applying for and how relevant it is.

 Furthermore, if you’ve studied a more vocational subject such as engineering, it’s even less likely that the Russell Group will matter, as employment is even more dictated by your business acumen, work experience and the class of degree you obtained.

-However, if you want to study a less vocational subject, such as a humanity, language or social science a Russell Group (or another equally top university that’s well known) can be beneficial.
-If you’re trying to apply for that top graduate scheme and have the same qualifications and experience as all the other candidates, attending a university with a top reputation known for it’s competitiveness might just give you the edge.
+However, if you want to study a less vocational subject, such as humanity, language or social science a Russell Group (or another equally top university that’s well known) can be beneficial.
+If you’re trying to apply for that top graduate scheme and have the same qualifications and experience as all the other candidates, attending a university with a top reputation that's known for its competitiveness might just give you the edge.

 Furthermore, if you are interested in postgraduate study a Russell Group university may be beneficial.
-This is because Russell Group universities fare better in research, and at a postgraduate level this is what you’ll be doing.
-You will find the thought of being around those at the cutting-edge of their field and your personal interest thrilling, and this could motivate you to excel further while an undergrad.
+This is because Russell Group universities fare better in research, and at a postgraduate level, this is what you’ll be doing.
+You will find the thought of being around those at the cutting-edge of their field and your personal interest thrilling, and this could motivate you to excel further while you're an undergrad.

-Additionally, if you are thinking about postgraduate study or working abroad once you leave university attending a Russell Group can be useful.
+Additionally, if you are thinking about a postgraduate study or working abroad once you leave university attending a Russell Group can be useful.
 This is because Russell Group universities are more well known internationally and if an employer is looking at a candidate from a foreign country they’ll be more likely to hire you if they’ve heard about your institution.
 The top universities have been ranked for their international employability.

 Lastly, remember that some non-Russell Group universities are very good in specific subjects.
-For example, Loughborough is brilliant for Sports Science (it is also brilliant in general), whilst Surrey and Bath (again, both brilliant non-Russell Group universities) are both known for their high employment rates and well-thought through courses.
+For example, Loughborough is brilliant for Sports Science (it is also brilliant in general), whilst Surrey and Bath (again, both brilliant non-Russell Group universities) are both known for their high employment rates and well-thought-through courses.